-Lower the outboard to the "RUN" position.
+1. Lower the outboard to the "RUN" position.
 Make sure all the cooling water intake holes are submerged.

-2. Open fuel tank filler cap vent screw (manual venting fuel tanks).
+2. Open the fuel tank filler cap vent screw (manual venting fuel tanks).

-3. Squeeze the fuel line primer bulb several times until it feels firm.
+3. Position the fuel line primer bulb so the arrow on the side of the bulb is pointing up.
+Squeeze the fuel line primer bulb several times until it feels firm.

 4. Set the lanyard stop switch to the "RUN" position.
-Read the Lanyard Stop Switch safety explanation and warning in the General Information section.
+Read the lanyard stop switch safety explanation and warning in the General Information section.